kubernetes/kops/docs/state.md

 }
 ```

-Kops will then use that bucket as if it was in the remote account, including creating appropriate IAM policies that limits nodes from doing bad things.
+kOps will then use that bucket as if it was in the remote account, including creating appropriate IAM policies that limits nodes from doing bad things.
 Note that any user/role with full S3 access will be able to delete any cluster from the state store, but may not delete any instances or other things outside of S3.

 ## Digital Ocean (do://)